 The computations are based on worldwide data obtained from published articles.
 As of June 2019 the database contains 522 populations (474 worldwide populations and 48 Europe-only populations) representing a sample of 189,957 people.
 The names of population data sets are derived from the relevant published article, with few changes in nomenclature.
 All are valid samples reported in a consistent fashion in forensic literature.
 The current complement represents an increase from 371 populations involving a total of 110,191 people on January 2011 when the initial version (1.11.11) was released.

 An Excel program is called a workbook and consists of sections or worksheets or “tabs.”
 The atDNA Excel workbook contains 12 sections.
 A brief description of these sections is provided below.

 Two main worksheets with similar contents compute the population ranks, the top 50 populations, and the world map dot shading colors.

 Two further worksheets with similar contents compute the average frequencies for the Meta populations.
-A Meta population is formed by combining all available country or specific ethnic group data sets into one, for instance, Italy or North American Indian.
+A Meta population is formed by combining all available country or specific ethnic group data sets into one.
+For instance, Italy and North American Indian are two examples.

 Two more worksheets compute average frequencies for the Mega populations, which combine all available Meta population data for a single Mega population result, for instance, Northern European, East Asian or Romani.